Francis Albert Sinatra Does His Thing

-Francis Albert Sinatra Does His Thing was a television special starring Frank Sinatra, Diahann Carroll and The 5th Dimension recorded in November 1968 and broadcast on CBS.
+Francis Albert Sinatra Does His Thing is a television special starring Frank Sinatra, Diahann Carroll and The 5th Dimension recorded in November 1968 and broadcast on CBS.
 The title references Sinatra's attempts at engaging with the youth culture of the late 1960s.
 Don Costa was the bandleader.
 This special was nominated for an Emmy for Outstanding Comedy, Variety or Musical Special.